-Users in the local domain, vsphere.local by default, can change their vCenter Single Sign-On passwords from a Web interface.
+Users in the local domain, vsphere.local by default, can change their vCenter Single Sign-On passwords from the vSphere Client.
 Users in other domains change their passwords following the rules for that domain.

 If the password is expired, the administrator of the local domain, firstname.lastname@example.org by default, can reset the password by using the dir-cli password reset command.
 Only members of the Administrator group for the vCenter Single Sign-On domain can reset passwords.